 curl ftp://ftp.domain.com --user username:password

-cURL will connect to the FTP server and list all files and directories in user’s home directory
+cURL will connect to the FTP server and list all files and directories in the user’s home directory.

-and upload a file ot the FTP server
+and upload a file onto the FTP server:

-You can check cURL manual page to see all available cURL options and functionalities
+You can also check the cURL manual page to see all available cURL options and functions:

-Of course, if you use one of our Linux VPS Hosting services, you can always contact and ask our expert Linux admins (via chat or ticket) about cURL and anything related to cURL.
-They are available 24×7 and will provide information or assistance immediately.
+Of course, if you use one of our Linux VPS Hosting services, you can always contact and ask our expert Linux admins (via chat or ticket) about cURL commands and anything related to cURL.
+The can show you cRUL command examples and can explain to you the best practices when using cURL commands.
+They are available 24×7 and will provide information or assistance immediately and they can show you cURL command examples for your needs.